miramastoras/samples/README.md

 python_samples:

-run all the following programs via python3 prog_name.py
+Execute as follows:

+  python3 prog2.py

-  prog2.py --> computes a subjects body mass index
+    - computes a subjects body mass index

+  python3 prog67.py

-  prog67.py --> simulates Conway's "Game of life"
+    - simulates Conway's "Game of life"

     - Program asks for an file input (examples given are lifedata and save.txt) of a grid of O's and 1's, with 0's representing no cells or dead cells, and 1's representing live cells.